-IPPs from California, Arizona, Florida, and Missouri bring claims under their respective state laws.
-In ruling on defendants' last motion to dismiss, the Court recognized that the same alleged conduct could satisfy the requirements of the antitrust laws or the consumer protection laws of each state.
-Specifically, California IPPs were allowed to proceed with claims of three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent that the claims are predicated on a national market, under two different California laws: California's antitrust law, the Cartwright Act, Cal Bus. & Prof. Code § 16720, et seq., and the California Unfair Competition Law (UCL), Cal.
-Bus. & Prof Code § 17200, et seq.31 The Court permitted Arizona IPPs to proceed with rule of reason claims of three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent the claims are predicated on a national market, and a claim of attempted monopolization against Pool, all under the Arizona Antitrust Act (AAA), Ariz.
-Rev. Stat. §§ 44-1401, et seq.32 Florida IPPs were permitted to maintain claims under the Florida Deceptive and Unfair Trade Practices Act (FDUTPA), Fl.
-Stat. §§ 501.201, et seq., based upon their allegations of three vertical conspiracies (one between Pool and each Manufacturer Defendant) and an allegation of attempted monopolization (by Pool), to the extent that the claims are predicated on a national market.33 Finally, the Court permitted
+IPPs from California, Arizona, Florida, and Missouri bring In ruling on claims under their respective state laws. defendants' last motion to dismiss, the Court recognized that the same alleged conduct could satisfy the requirements of each state's antitrust or consumer protection laws.
+Specifically, the Court allowed California IPPs to proceed with claims of three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent that the claims are predicated on a national market, under two different California laws: California's antitrust law, the Cartwright Act, Cal Bus. & Prof. Code § 16720, et seq., and the California Unfair Competition Law, Cal.
+Bus. & Prof Code § 17200, et seq.53 The Court permitted Arizona IPPs to proceed with rule of reason claims of three vertical conspiracies, to the extent the claims are predicated on a national market, and a claim of attempted monopolization against Pool, all under the Arizona Antitrust Act, Ariz.
+Rev. Stat. §§ 44-1401, et seq.54 Florida IPPs were permitted to maintain claims under the Florida

-31 R. Doc.
+53 R. Doc.
 250 at 21-22.

-32 Id. at 25-26.
+54 Id. at 25-26.